mattayes/samsung-har/CodeBook.md

 For the purposes of this codebook, only information regarding "summarized.txt" will be included.

+***

 I chose two create a tall dataset.
 I accomplished this by splitting the original "features.txt" observations along the "-" character into three variables:
 * features
 * axis
 * summary

+***

 The codebook is structured using the following format:

 ###### Variable
-Description: An outline of what the variable measures
+Description: Outline of what the variable measures

-Source: The file(s) from the raw dataset which contributed to creating the variable
+Source: File(s) from the raw dataset which contributed to creating the variable

-Class: the class of the object
+Class: Class of the variable

-Values: the range of observations
+Values: Range of observations

 ***